-Note: Seller is liable for the accuracy of all representations made and Buyer is entitled to rely on the information.
+Note: Seller is liable for the accuracy of all representations made and Buyer may reasonably rely on the information.
 The representations are informational only and do not rise to the level of a contract condition or contingency absent relevant attached addenda.

-7-a.
-Length of property ownership

-7-b.
-Lead-Based Paint, if applicable [Digital REM search for: lead-based paint disclosure]

-- Applicable for residential property built prior to 1978 - Use Lead-Based Paint or Lead-Based Paint Hazard Addendum (2A9-T)
+- 7(a) Ownership: Length of Seller's property ownership - 7(b) Lead-Based Paint, if applicable [Digital REM search for: lead-based paint disclosure] - Applicable for most residential property built prior to 1978 - Use Lead-Based Paint or Lead-Based Paint Hazard Addendum (2A9-T) - 7(c) Owners' Association(s) & Dues